Liza Goddard: Personal life

 Goddard's first marriage was to Doctor Who actor Colin Baker.

 In 1981 she married Bernard William Jewry, the pop star Alvin Stardust.

-Goddard's third marriage was to producer and director David Cobham.
+Prior to Goddard's third marriage (1995) to producer and director David Cobham, Goddard was credited with helping to rescue Queen Elizabeth II's Range Rover and horse box that had got stuck in the mud near Holkham in 1994.

 In 2004, Goddard was locked in a giant kennel with MPs Paul Burstow, Evan Harris and Ivan Henderson and BBC Newsround presenter Lizzie Greenwood, TV presenter Liz Bonnin and DJ Becky Jago in a stunt to launch the annual RSPCA Week to raise awareness and funds.

-As of 2021, she lives near Dereham, Norfolk, and also works with the RSPCA, amongst other charities.
+As of 2021, she lives near Dereham, Norfolk, and works with the RSPCA, amongst other charities.
 She recovered from breast cancer in 1997.
 She has two children.